-When spending money in advertising online or offline it is important to have properly optimized landing pages that will convert.
+When spending money on advertising online or offline, it is important to have properly optimized landing pages that will convert.
 No matter what your business goals are, testing is imperative to better understand the following: what kinds of media provide the best ROI, what is the most appropriate call to action, how does your brand message impact your audience, do your web page visitors understand your product and are they compelled to convert, etc.

 There are various ways to test landing page performance by using variations of the page layout and design, call to action, content variations, and so on.
 There are many ways to accomplish this using both manual and dynamic methods.
 Manual testing would simply require you to have multiple versions of your landing page and swap out the pages over time, track the result, and see what works best.
 This can work well but can take longer and limit your insight.